Armitaem/main/_pages/about.md

 ---

-I am a **researcher in Microbiology** at the *Research Institute for Gastroenterology and Liver Diseases*, specializing in **Bioinformatics applications in Cancer Biology**.
+I am a **researcher in Microbiology** at the *Research Institute for Gastroenterology and Liver Diseases*, specializing in **Bioinformatics applications in Cellular and Molecular Biology**.
 My work focuses on uncovering connections between our genes, microbiota, and immune and nervous systems to reveal new insights for health improvement and disease prevention.

 ## 🧬 Research Themes